derikb/character-sheet-app/README.md

 # Character Sheet.
-5e.
+App.

-A responsive, online/offline web app to act as a character sheet for 5e D&D.
+A responsive, online/offline web app to act as a character sheet for tabletop roleplaying games.
+Right now supporting a limited number of games (mostly D&amp;D 5e), but coded so more can be added.

 ## Synopsis

-If you just want to use the app, I am running a copy of it here: https://charsheet5e.derikbadman.com Try it out.
+If you just want to use the app, I am running a copy of it here: https://charsheet.derikbadman.com Try it out.
 Check out the "Help" link in the footer for some instructions.

 If you want to run the app on your own server, assist in development, or fork your own, continue on...